Based ETH (BSDETH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Based ETH Historical Price

-According to the latest data gathered on Based ETH live price page, the current price of Based ETH is 1,893.04USD.
-The circulating supply of Based ETH(BSDETH) is 4.83K BSDETH , giving it a market capitalization of $9.13M.
+According to the latest data gathered on Based ETH live price page, the current price of Based ETH is 2,005.66USD.
+The circulating supply of Based ETH(BSDETH) is 4.70K BSDETH , giving it a market capitalization of $9.43M.

 The Based ETH Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BSDETH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.